-Quarterly antibiotic prescribing data is sent out to GP practices, including data for individual prescribers, so that they can monitor their total antibiotic items and numbers of broad spectrum antibiotics that should be kept to a minimum because of antimicrobial resistance.
+Quarterly antibiotic prescribing data is sent out to GP practices, including data for individual prescribers.
+This data helps them to monitor their total antibiotic items and numbers of broad spectrum antibiotics that should be kept to a minimum because of AMR.

-An e-learning for healthcare module on reducing antimicrobial resistance was launched in November 2015.
+An e-learning healthcare module on reducing AMR was launched in November 2015.

-This module has been designed to support all health and social care staff – both clinical and non-clinical - in a variety of settings to understand the threats posed by antimicrobial resistance, and ways they can help to tackle this major health issue.
+This module was designed to support all health and social care staff, both clinical and non-clinical, in a variety of settings.
+The module can help you understand the threats posed by AMR, and ways to tackle this major health issue.
 This programme has been developed by Health Education England in collaboration with Public Health England and NHS England.

-The APS competencies can be used by any independent prescriber to help develop their prescribing practice at any point in their professional development in relation to prescribing antimicrobials.
-There are five competencies:
+The antimicrobial prescribing and stewardship competencies can be used by any independent prescriber and can help with the professional development of prescribing antimicrobials.
+There are 5 competencies: